eozen1/spotify-wrapped/README.md

 # spotify-wrapped
- An Android app that generates custom spofiy wraps!
+ An Android app that generates custom Spotify wraps!